What to Know About the Surge in Coronavirus Outside China

 In the central Chinese province of Hubei, where the virus is believed to have originated, the number of cases appears to be stabilizing, according to government figures.
 But the number of people infected elsewhere in the world is rising quickly, with clusters in South Korea, Italy, Iran and a cruise ship docked in Japan.

 As of Monday, more than 2,200 cases of the virus, officially called COVID-19, have been reported outside of mainland China, where the overwhelming majority of the 79,000 cases have been located since officials first discovered the disease in December.
-The number of deaths outside China has also increased to 166, including 50 in Iran and four in Italy.
+The number of deaths outside mainland China has also increased to 33, including 12 in Iran, eight in South Korea and four in Italy.

 In a news conference Monday, World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus said the WHO is “worried about the situation in the Islamic Republic of Iran and in Italy.”